notwaldorf/notwaldorf.github.com/_posts/2014-06-23-unscary-lldb.markdown

 Current executable set to 'moose' (x86_64).
 {% endhighlight %}

-If you don't care about arguments, `lldb foo` is enough.
+If you don't have arguments, `lldb foo` is enough.
 This just tells `lldb` which executable to care about, but it won't actually start the process for you.

 {% highlight bash %}